randyprawiro/portfolio/README.md

 ## Data Science Portfolio

-Randy is a fresh graduate whose passion for data has extended far beyond his recent educational background.
+Randy is a fresh graduate whose passion for data has extended far beyond his recent undergraduate studies.
 Equipped with domain expertise in business and analytics from his bachelor's degree from Tokyo International University's Digital Business and Innovation major, he is keen on tackling and solving business problems and generating innovative analytical solutions.

 With his having recently implemented his technical skills in various projects during his experience with Purwadhika Digital Technology School's DTI Data Science & Machine Learning program, Randy is ready to take on novel and exhilarating challenges in the data science industry.

 ### Education

-- Digital Business and Innovation, BSc from Tokyo International University (September 2020 - August 2023)
+- Digital Business and Innovation, BSc from Tokyo International University (September 2020 - August 2023).
-- Digital Talent Incubator: Data Science & Machine Learning Program, Purwadhika Digital Technology School (March 2024 - July 2024)
+- Digital Talent Incubator: Data Science & Machine Learning Program, Purwadhika Digital Technology School (March 2024 - July 2024).

 ### Projects